MonkeManX/monkemanx.github.io/content/articles/Where_the_Eiffel_Tower_is_is_not_obejctive.md

 So just as we cannot understand the meaning or function of a knife apart from *Dasein*, we also cannot understand the meaning or purpose of consciousness if we abstract it from its foundation: human existence.

 This leads to a profound implication: If we investigate the world and our lives purely through the subject-object lens, we will not find meaning or purpose.
-Only through *Dasein*—through subjective, lived experience, embedded in culture, language, and context, does meaning emerge.
+Only through *Dasein*: through subjective, lived experience, embedded in culture, language, and context, does meaning emerge.

 Which leads us to the conclusion: